rpkamp/report-array/README.md

 ]
 ```

-you often see code that goes a little like this
+you often see code that goes a something like this

     $report = [];
     foreach ($rows as $row) {